 For anyone looking to partake in online sports betting or play fantasy sports, legal ages apply.
 You must be at least 21 years old to wager on any sporting events, and for DFS betting the legal age is 18.
 Moreover, you need to be physically located in Indiana to legally play at any of the regulated gambling sites.

 Casino-style gambling was introduced to Indiana in 1993 when the legislature decided to override Governor Evan Bayh’s veto and authorized the construction of ten riverboat casinos.
 These casinos are all confined to Lake Michigan, Ohio River, and Patoka Lake, so they aren’t readily accessible to all Indiana residents.
 The construction of an 11th casino was authorized in 2004.
 Michigan also houses two racetrack casinos.

 These establishments are operated by local businesses built around specific properties, except for two Horseshoe casinos, which are owned by Caesars Entertainment.

-Unfortunately, state-sanctioned online casinos aren’t available, and playing on offshore sites is patently illegal.
+Unfortunately, Indiana online casinos aren’t legal yet, and playing on offshore sites is patently illegal.
 If Indiana decides to legalize this form of gambling somewhere down the road, you can expect Caesars’ online gambling partner, 888, to be among the first providers to enter the market.